samarsault/CSV-Mapper/README.md

 ```

-Quick Start
+Basic Usage
 ---

-A quick snippet to get you started -
+A quick snippet to parse files with mapper -

 ```python